 Spoiler: we’re actually still using it!

-Stick to the end to find out what their biggest limitation is.
+That being said, I recommend sticking to the end if you want to find out what their biggest limitation really is.

 What is ConvertKit?

 ConvertKit is a relatively new, powerful email marketing service provider that makes it easy for anyone to get started.

 Originally created by Nathan Barry out of frustration with the other tools that were available to him.
 Isn’t that the best kind of founder story?
 He built what is (arguably) the world’s best email marketing software – making it available to everyone – because he was unsatisfied with dealing with the mediocre competition.

 It is important to note that it is in no way comparable to software like Lemlist – those are tools used for outbound marketing.
 ConvertKit should only be used to email people who explicitly opt-in to receive emails from you or your company.

 ConvertKit Pricing Breakdown

 If you’re just starting out then one of the things that is likely making you question whether ConvertKit is the right decision is price.
 Well, I’m here to put your mind at ease.
 Sure, there’s no hiding the fact that they are more expensive than other options but you are paying for a premium.